Get Tech Tips

 Real change within industries and societies requires someone dogged and determined to take up the cause and push the idea to its destination.
-Inventors like Edison and Bell, industrialists like Rockefeller and Ford and even military leaders throughout history from Alexander the Great to Napoleon.
+Inventors like Edison and Bell, industrialists like Rockefeller and Ford, and even military leaders throughout history from Alexander the Great to Napoleon.

 In the story of Mr. Potter and George Bailey or Frederic Tudor and John Gorrie, we clearly paint a hero and a villain.
-One man motivated by ego and greed, the other by altruism and vision.
+One man is motivated by ego and greed, the other by altruism and vision.
 The fact is that every person has a bit of both in us.
-We all want to make a living, provide for our family and maybe buy a boat or a new truck along the way.
-It’s a noble thing to live a simple life and put some money away to enjoy, but don’t miss the opportunity to do the big thing that gets put in your path once or twice in a lifetime as well.
+We all want to make a living, provide for our family, and maybe buy a boat or a new truck along the way.
+It's a noble thing to live a simple life and put some money away to enjoy, but don't miss the opportunity to do the big thing that gets put in your path once or twice in a lifetime as well.

-I leave you with a fitting (if a bit dramatic) poem, written for Gorrie 50 years after his death.
+I leave you with a fitting (if a bit dramatic) poem written for Gorrie 50 years after his death.

 Give him a niche in the temple of Fame